Praneethguduru/FaceRecognition/README.md

 1. Add faces to the Images Folder

-2. Change the AddDataToDatabase.py according to the the format
+2. Update or add the student details to AddDataToDatabase.py according to the the format
 ```bash
 data = {
     "(roll number)":